Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - how to transfer large amount of data two AWS without public internet?
    - its a data migration service. usually petabytes of data physically. meaning you get a physical device from AWS to connect to your network and upload.
 6. Aws snowmobile.
-   - if you wannt physically migrate exabytes of data. it will be like a shiping container size device.
+   - if you want physically migrate exabytes of data. it will be like a shiping container size device.

 - comparison of these 2:
   ![S3 snow ball and mobile](./assets/snowballMobil.png?raw=true "S3 snow ball and mobile")